-Serve on the front lines of global health.
+HEALTH Serve on the front lines of global health.
 Health Volunteers work within their communities to promote important topics such as nutrition, maternal and child health, basic hygiene, and water sanitation.
 Volunteers also work in HIV/AIDS education and prevention programs to train youth as peer educators, develop appropriate education strategies, provide support to children orphaned by the pandemic, and create programs that provide emotional and financial support to families and communities affected by the disease.

-If you choose Health, take three courses from one of the following areas:

-- Community Health

-- Biology

-- Psychology

-- Kinesiology

-- Health Administration

-And build 50 hours of related field experience through an activity such as:

-- Volunteer or work experience in such areas as HIV/AIDS outreach, hospice, family planning counseling, emergency medical technician (EMT) or CPR teaching/certification, maternal health, and hands-on caregiving in a hospital, clinic, or lab technician setting - Counseling or teaching in health subjects - Working as a resident advisor in a dormitory, as a peer nutritionist, or as a sexually transmitted infections counselor planet.
+If you choose Health, take three courses from one of the following areas: Community Health Biology Psychology Kinesiology Health Administration And build 50 hours of related field experience through an activity suchas: Volunteer or work experience in such areas as HN/AIDS outreach, hospice, family planning counseling, emergency medical technician (EMT) or CPR teaching/certification, maternal health, and hands-on caregiving in a hospital, clinic, or lab technician setting Counseling or teaching in health subjects Working as a resident advisor in a dormitory, as a peer nutritionist, or as a sexually transmitted infections counselor

+ENVIRONMENT Help forge a global movement to protect our planet.
 Volunteers lead grassroots efforts in their communities to protect the environment and strengthen understanding of environmental issues.
 They teach environmental awareness in elementary and secondary schools and to youth groups and community organizations, empowering communities to make their own decisions about how to protect and conserve the local environment.
 Volunteers also address environmental degradation by promoting sustainable use of natural resources.
+If you choose Environment, take three courses from one of the following areas: Sustainability Chemistry Biology And build 50 hours of related field experience through an activity suchas: Educating the public on environmental or conservation issues, or working on environmental campaigns Conducting biological surveys of plants or animals Gardening, farming, nursery management, organic or low-input vegetable production, or landscaping Providing technical assistance and training in natural resource management